 The Bank ensures to provide accessible, affordable, independent, fair, accountable, timely and efficient means of resolving customer complaints.
 The Bank has appointed consumer assistance officer for various units headed by the Head Consumer Assistance Officer.
-It has a Consumer Assistance Mechanism which is posted on the Bank's website and at its premises to guide customers on how they can file their respective complaints and how cases are resolved.
-The Bank classifies the customer complaints received as either simple or complex.
-In case of a simple complaint, immediate explanation or action will be rendered.
-A resolution must be achieved within a 7-day period.
-However, for complex complaint that needs assessment, verification, or investigation with third party intervention, the resolution thereof is targeted to be achieved within a 30-day period, unless further investigation is warranted.
+It has a Financial Consumer Protection Assistance Mechanism (FCPAM) which is posted on the Bank's website and at its premises to guide customers on how they can file their respective concerns and how cases are resolved.
+The Bank classifies the customer concerns received as either simple or complex.
+In case of a simple concern, a resolution must be achieved within a 7-day period while complex concern that needs assessment, verification, or investigation with third party intervention, the resolution thereof is targeted to be achieved within a 30-day period, upon acknowledgement thereof and/or submission of requested information and documents, unless further investigation is warranted.